mad-lab-fau/GGA-Identifying-Untrustworthy-Predictions/README.md

 We propose a geometric gradient analysis (GGA) of the input gradients of neural networks to detect out-of-distribution data and adversarial attacks.
 GGA does not require retraining of a given model.
 Here, we analyze and interpret the gradient of a neural network w.r.t. its input (e.g., saliency map).
 More precisely, for a given input sample we inspect the geometric relation among all possible saliency maps, calculated for each output class of the model.
 This is achieved by a pairwise calculation of the cosine similarity between saliency maps.
 The cosine similarites for a given input can be summarizes with cosine similiarty maps (CSMs).

-The following image exemplifies how GGA can be used to differentiate different data types for a MNIST model by calculating the respective CSM for every input.
+The following image exemplifies how GGA can be used to differentiate different data types for a MNIST model by calculating the respective CSM for every input:

 <img src="./Images/CSM_MNIST.JPG">